8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 - 24/7 customer support over live chat and email

-- “NoSpy” advanced obfuscated servers for complete anonymity
+- “NoSpy” advanced obfuscated servers — for complete anonymity when sending or receiving sensitive data

 The biggest downside is that my speeds dropped by 39% on average from 115Mbps to around 70Mbps.
-I also noticed a slowdown over long-distance connections (that I didn’t experience with other VPNs like ExpressVPN).
-You may find this impacts your connection if your regular internet speeds are slower, but you’ll only know by testing CyberGhost out for yourself.
+I also noticed a slowdown over long-distance connections.
+You may find this impacts your connection if your regular internet speeds are slow, but you’ll only know by testing CyberGhost for yourself.

-If you do want to use CyberGhost for longer, the best-value plan is the 2-year plan at only $2.03 per month (it’s one of the most affordable monthly VPNs).
+If you want to use CyberGhost for longer, the best-value plan is the 2-year + 2 months at only $2.19 per month (it’s one of the most affordable monthly VPNs).

-Get CyberGhost's Black Friday Deal!
-You can subscribe to CyberGhost for as low as $2.03 per month + get extra 4 months free with the 2-year plan (save up to 84%)!
+January 2023 Update!
+You can subscribe to CyberGhost for as low as $2.19 per month + get extra 2 months free with the 2-year plan (save up to 83%)!
 This is a limited offer so grab it now before it's gone.
 See more information on this offer here.

 - Unlimited free data with no caps or ads